 To make the 650i, BMW shoehorned in its N63 4.4-liter V8, which receives some upgrades over the standard 650i coupe with BMW's latest variable valve timing system.
 It cranks out 445 horsepower between 5,500 and 6,000 rpm - that's a 45 pony jump - and 480 lb-ft. of torque between 2,000 and 4,500 rpm - a 30 lb-ft. increase.

 The added power gives rear-drive 650i models a 0-62 mph sprint time of just 4.6 seconds, while fuel economy checks in at 17/25 mpg.
 Interestingly, the xDrive version is actually slightly quicker to 62 mph - it requires 4.5 seconds, despite some additional weight.
 There is a one-mpg penalty in each of the EPA's two testing cycles, however.

-Regardless of engine, BMW will offer the 6-Series Gran Coupe with an eight-speed automatic.
+Regardless of engine, BMW will offer the 6-Series Gran Coupe with an eight-speed automatic that can be ordered with a launch control function.
 A manual transmission is not currently on its options list.

 To save fuel, both engines feature auto start/stop and electric power steering.

 Ultimate Driving Machine